nazifia/Pharm/pharmapp/WHOLESALE_RECEIPT_CUSTOMER_FIX.md

 1. **Testing**: Run the wholesale receipt generation process with a registered customer to validate the fix
 2. **Log Analysis**: Review the debug output to identify any remaining issues
-3. **Session Cleanup**: Re-enable session cleanup once the fix is confirmed working
+3. **Session Cleanup**: Session cleanup has been re-enabled after fixing the customer display issue
 4. **Debug Removal**: Remove debug print statements once the issue is resolved

 ## Potential Future Improvements